 Isofix car seats – see our guide for more essential information

-i-Size is part of the new European child car seat regulations (ECE R129) which came into force in the UK in April 2014.
+i-Size is part of the new European child car seat regulations (ECE R129), the start of which was introduced in 2013 and came into force in the UK in April 2015.

-The i-Size regulation makes it mandatory to keep your baby rearward-facing until they are 15 months old.
-The car seats are categorised by height, rather than the weight categorisation the current grouping system uses.
+It's mandatory with i-Size (R129) seats to keep your baby rearward-facing until they are at least 15 months old.
+The car seats are categorised by height, rather than the weight categorisation that the current grouping system uses.

 All i-Size car seats use Isofix to connect to your car, and undergo more testing than seats approved under the R44.04 regulation (the older regulation).

 How we test child car seats – see why and how we make our child car seat tests tougher.